naming research: is your product name a winner?

 Have you had (or heard of) a bad product-naming experience?
 Comment below and let us know.

 At PLAY we have a tried and tested product-naming methodology that works whether you’ve developed a whizz bang new wonder jam, some perfectly posh cat food or an awesome new organic juice.

 If you'd like to any help or advice, get in touch!
-Just call us on 02 8097 0200.
-We are always happy to help.
+Just call us on 02 8097 0200 or drop us an email at email@example.com.
+We're always happy to help.